-Department 18 Pets
+Department 27 Pets

-Judging: Friday, July 7, Pets Show & Tell judging will follow the Poultry/Rabbit Show.
-Class 1151 will be judged Thursday, July 6 with other Quonset entries.
-Enrollment: 3 jr, 1 award
+Judging: Friday, July 12, Pets Show & Tell judging will follow the Poultry/Rabbit Show.

+Enrollment: 4 jr, 4 sr 1 jr award & 1 sr award

 - 1. All general regulations apply. - 2.
 2-sectional entry card is required for each exhibit. - 3.
-Member enrolled in this project may exhibit three (3) entries per class completed in current 4-H yr. - 4.
+Members enrolled in this project may exhibit three (3) entries per class completed in current 4-H yr. - 4.
 See page 11: poster, display & notebook criteria. - 5.
 Pets will be brought in to show and then taken home.
 Health papers from a veterinarian must be presented at check-in for all pets.
-All pets must have current vaccinations for the species, and this should be noted with the official health paperwork. - 6.
+All pets must have current vaccinations for the species, and this should be noted in the official health paperwork. - 6.
+Do not take pets around the livestock barns. - 7.
 A dog cannot be shown in the Post Rock District Dog Show AND the Pet Show.
 The same goes for a pet which may classify for another animal department.
 If there is a class available in another department, it is to be exhibited there before choosing to exhibit in the pet show.
-An exhibitor must pick one or the other. - 7.
-Any abuse of pets on grounds will result in disqualification. - 8.
-No pets in season can be shown. - 9.
+An exhibitor must pick one or the other. - 8.
+Any abuse of pets on fairgrounds will result in disgualification. - 9.
+No pets in season can be shown. - 10.
 Show & tell showmanship criteria: presentation -30% subject -30% interest -10% summary -10% a ppearance -10% visuals/equipment -10%

-Pets poster, notebook, display Class 1151J by 7-12 yr old member
+Pets poster, notebook, display